-The event will also witness the launch of The 1 Gigaton Report, which analyses GHG reductions resulting from renewable energy and energy efficiency — estimated to be over 1 GtCO2e by 2020, and how these reduction contribute to bridging the emissions gap.
+The event also witnessed the launch of The 1 Gigaton Report, which analyses GHG reductions resulting from renewable energy and energy efficiency — estimated to be over 1 GtCO2e by 2020, and how these reduction contribute to bridging the emissions gap.

 High Level Panelists include: